-In the lead up to the 2019 Queensland Amateur Strokeplay, Pacific Harbour Golf and Country club will be hosting their first annual Pacific Harbour Amateur.
+In the lead up to the 2020 Queensland Amateur Strokeplay, Pacific Harbour Golf and Country Club will be hosting their annual Pacific Harbour Amateur.
 Inviting the top amateurs from around to world to challenge in the new Pacific Harbour Championship.

-Held over 3 days in August 2019 the Pacific Harbour Open will be a prime opportunity for competitive amateurs to showcase their skills in a 54 hole Strokeplay event.
+Held over 3 days in August 2020, the Pacific Harbour Amateur will be a prime opportunity for competitive amateurs to showcase their skills in a 54 hole Strokeplay event.

 Entries will be balloted

 54 hole, Strokeplay event

 Pacific Harbour is one of the Sunshine Coast’s premier golf courses located on beautiful Bribie Island, Queensland.
 Playing at Pacific Harbour Golf Club should be on everyone’s bucket list, as the course is a unique, award-winning, ‘island links’ style, 18-hole champion course, that will challenge both the champion and mesmerise the social player.

 Pacific Harbour chose Ross Watson, one of the Asia Pacific region’s most respected golf architects, to design the course.
 His previous work includes Robina Woods, Palm Meadows at the Gold Coast, Royal Sydney Golf Club and The Vines in Perth.